 I. From a secular perspective only pursuing development of moral character gives meaning to life.

 But a well founded pursuit of moral character development requires moral rules specifically for control of sexuality

 So, from a secular perspective moral rules specifically for control of sexuality are required to have a meaning for life.

 II.
 Traditional sexual morality is part of a character development morality with specific moral rules for sexuality sufficient to give meaning to life.

 For whom is the book written?

-Buying the book is acquiring a privilege of having on-going conversation with the author.
-Possessors of the book can contact the author with questions about and challenges to the book.
-Email Kielkopf @ Ohio State or email@example.com .
+The book provides an opportunity to hold a conversation with the author.
+Readers can contact the author with questions about and challenges to the book.
+Email firstname.lastname@example.org.

 This site and the book will be supplemented with Blog posts from my Blogging site.